nd1012/Stream-Serializer-Extensions/src/Stream-Serializer-Extensions/README.md

 1. The `StreamSerializerAttribute` of the final type requires an object version number in the `Version` property
-2. The stream serializer mode can't be `Auto`
+2. The stream serializer mode must be `OptIn`

-The auto stream serializer fully relies on a correct use of the `StreamSerializerAttribute` and object versioning.
-The stream serializer mode `OptIn` might be the most simple choice.
+The auto stream serializer fully relies on a correct use of the `StreamSerializerAttribute` and object versioning for both, the type and its serialized properties.

+If a serialized object property has an unchanged default value, the serializer will only write a flag which is telling the deserializer not to deserialize a value.
+If you don't want that, you can disable defult value flags for the whole type by setting the `StreamSerializerAttribute.UseDefaultValues` value to `false` (this property is also evaluated per property).
+To make a decision for each property based on the object version, you can create your own `StreamSerializerAttribute` and override the `GetUseDefaultValue` method, which per default simply returns the `UseDefaultValues` flag.

 ### Extending the `StreamSerializer`